Netcracker/KubeMarine/documentation/Maintenance.md

 For nginx-ingress-controller, the config map along with the default certificate is updated with a new certificate and key.
 The config map update is performed by plugin re-installation.

+For calico, the certificate will be updated for the Calico API server.

 The `cert_renew` procedure also allows you to monitor Kubernetes internal certificates expiration status.

 ### Configuring Certificate Renew Procedure